aroemers/crustimoney/README.md

 ## Vector-based grammar

-The former section on data-based grammar definitions described that a vector is a valid data type.
+The former section on data-based grammars describes that a vector is a valid data type.
 That means that it is possible to write the entire grammar using vectors.
 Thing is, _this is actually what both the string-based and data-based parser generators do_.
 Both generators use it as an intermediary format, and use `vector-grammar/create-parser` to actually turn it into combinators calls.